-Also, they take into account people’s habits, preferences, likes, and dislikes.
+Also, they consider people’s habits, preferences, likes, and dislikes.
 Language has a direct impact on the formulation of culture and identity.
 Language shapes our preferences, thoughts and behaviour.
 Multilingual campaigns understand linguistic and cultural diversity.

 Businesses that operate globally are aware of the intricacies of language.
 These businesses are global, but their marketing campaigns are better suited for local needs.

 Multilingual campaigns require identifying the variations in local needs and demands.
-Businesses have to incorporate these variations in their global marketing campaigns to increase accessibility.
+Businesses must incorporate these variations in their global marketing campaigns to increase accessibility.
 An excellent multilingual campaign has the following features:

 Effective multilingual marketing campaigns strategise their marketing activities based on the needs and preferences of people from each region.

-The success of these campaigns depends upon the alignment of localised strategies with the company’s global outlook.
+These campaigns' success depends upon aligning localised strategies with the company’s global outlook.

-For example, Domino’s pizza caters to the varying needs of different regions, and its marketing campaigns are consistent with their global outlook.
+For example, Domino’s Pizza caters to the varying needs of different regions, and its marketing campaigns are consistent with its global outlook.